crim-ca/CCCOT03/extension/dl-model/README.md

 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/v1.0.0-beta.2/extensions#extension-maturity): Proposal**

 This document explains the fields of the STAC Deep Learning Model (dlm) Extension to a STAC Item.
 The main objective is to be able to build model collections that can be searched and that are containing enough information to be able to deploy an inference service.
 When Deep Learning models are trained using satellite imagery, it is important to track essential information if you want to make them searchable and reusable:
-1. The input data origin and specifications
+1. Input data origin and specifications
-2. The model base transforms
+1. Model base transforms
-3. The model output and its semantic interpretation
+1. Model output and its semantic interpretation
-4. The runtime environment to be able to run the model
+1. Runtime environment to be able to run the model
-5. The scientific references
+1. Scientific references

 ![](https://i.imgur.com/cVAg5sA.png)